BryanShea0207/In-class/Notes/Notes 3-6.md

 always use ref instead of reactive

-with a ref you will have to use .value unless it is in a templet then the compiler will usually handle it
+with a ref you will have to use .value unless it is in a template then the compiler will usually handle it

 a ref must be created inside of a setup function